Operation Dewey Canyon: Phase 3 and the raid into Laos

 The third phase commenced on 11 February 1969.
 1/9 Marines engaged a PAVN force preparing to attack Firebase Erskine and killed 25 PAVN.
-Company M repulsed a PAVN platoon killing 18 for the loss of 2 Marines, while Company C killed 24 PAVN for the loss of 2 Marines.
+Company M repulsed a PAVN platoon killing 18 for the loss of two Marines, while Company C killed 24 PAVN for the loss of two Marines.
 On 16 February Company K, 3/9 Marines killed 17 PAVN.
-On the 17th Company G, 2/9 Marines killed 39 PAVN for the loss of 5 Marines.
+On the 17th Company G, 2/9 Marines killed 39 PAVN for the loss of five Marines.

-On the early morning of 17 February PAVN sappers attacked Firebase Cunningham resulting in 4 Marines and 37 PAVN killed.
+On the early morning of 17 February PAVN sappers attacked Firebase Cunningham resulting in four Marines and 37 PAVN killed.

 On 18 February Company A, 1/9 Marines encountered a PAVN bunker system which they overran killing 30 PAVN.
-The following morning Company C continued the attack against nearby PAVN positions killing a further 30 PAVN with total Marine losses of 1 killed.
-On the afternoon of the 20th Company C encountered another PAVN bunker system killing 71 PAVN and capturing 2 122mm field guns.
-Company A continued the attack killing a further 17 PAVN, total Marine losses were 6 dead.
+The following morning Company C continued the attack against nearby PAVN positions killing a further 30 PAVN with total Marine losses of one killed.
+On the afternoon of the 20th Company C encountered another PAVN bunker system killing 71 PAVN and capturing two 122mm field guns.
+Company A continued the attack killing a further 17 PAVN, total Marine losses were six dead.

 Also on 18 February Company L, 3/9 Marines discovered a PAVN cemetery containing 185 bodies buried in June 1968.

-As the Marines approached the Laotian border and in response to the artillery attack on Cunningham, Major General Davis had sent requests up the chain of command to get permission to enter Laos.
+As the Marines approached the Laotian border and in response to the artillery attack on Cunningham, Davis had sent requests up the chain of command to get permission to enter Laos.
 This led to a redirection of MACV-SOG's Operation Prairie Fire to conduct reconnaissance near Base Area 611 in Laos.
 On February 20, Lieutenant General Richard G. Stilwell forwarded Davis' request to have a limited raid into Base Area 611 up to COMUSMACV General Abrams for his approval.

 By 20 February, 2/9 Marines had both Companies E and H on the Laotian border.
 From their position, Company H could see enemy convoys traveling along Route 922.
 Company H Commanding Officer David F. Winecoff later reported:

 "The company, of course, was talking about let's get down on the road and do some ambushing.
 I don't think they really thought that they were going to let us go over into Laos ...
 I knew if the military had their way we'd be over there in Laos and the company was all up for it....
 With the Paris Peace Talks going on, I wasn't sure what route was going to be taken."